Erik1007/Alices-Restaurant/README.md

 - [StackoverFlow many to many filters](https://stackoverflow.com/questions/2218327/django-manytomany-filter) This page was used for guidance in developing a method for preventing overlapping bookings.

 - [StackoverFlow zime zone settings](https://stackoverflow.com/questions/15980302/django-set-datetime-in-views-to-utc1) This page was used for guidance on resetting the current time for the current location time zone

+- [W3C validator html/css](https://validator.w3.org/#validate_by_input) these pages were used for the validation and error degubbing processes to finalize the code throughout the project to ensure that all pages met the current standards for accessability and readability.

 ## Media: